roflcopter4/tag-highlight.nvim/README.md

 # tag-highlight.nvim
 This plugin provides IDE-like semantic highlighting for various languages in Neovim.

-Currently, C, C++, and Go are supported, and ore languages will be added as time permits.
+Currently, C, C++, and Go are supported, and more languages will be added as time permits.
 Highlighting for other languages is approximated using ctags.
 This plugin doubles as an automatic tag manager.

 Originally, I wrote this to be a simple tag highlighting plugin for Neovim, much like Neotags (https://github.com/c0r73x/neotags.nvim) implemented entirely in C, for no particular reason.
 Working with Neovim proved so simple and fast that it seemed natural to expand this project to implement true semantic highlighting.